The Manley 16 x2 Mixer - Tubes on the 2-Buss!

 Line Channel View Pictured Above.

-2) The MIC version has very low noise mic preamps with up to 60 dB of gain selectable on a rotary switch which replaces the aux knob.
-The XLR has the appropriate 2400 Ohm impedance and switches to 68K for the 1/4" plugs. (so yes you can run line level signals into it.)
+2) The MIC version has very low noise mic preamps with up to 60 dB of gain selectable on a rotary switch.
+The XLR has the appropriate 2400 Ohm impedance for microphones and is set up for 82kOhms input impedance at the 1/4" input jack. (so yes you can run line level signals into it.)
 The MIC version also has phase reverse and inserts on every channel.

 Mic Channel View Pictured Above.